De-banking Silently Closes Accounts.

 About COODA

-The Canadian Observatory on De-Risking Abuse exists to raise awareness and educate the public about how financial institutions apply de-risking practices — and how these practices disproportionately harm Muslim organizations and humanitarian charities across Canada.
+The Canadian Observatory on De-banking Abuse exists to raise awareness and educate the public about how financial institutions apply De-banking practices — and how these practices disproportionately harm Muslim organizations and humanitarian charities across Canada.

 Learn More